-[VU/KS, Department of Corporate Leadership and Entrepreneurship] all in all 3-5 ECTS elements of planning, controlling, and project management in the context of practical examples.
-Likewise, the social competencies relevant for project management will be conveyed and strengthened on the basis of practical examples of application.
+[VU/KS, Department of Corporate Leadership and Entrepreneurship] all ir all in all 3-6 ECTS conveyed and strengthened on the basis of practical examples of application.
 Social skills, such as creative techniques, conflict management, moderation, and leadership, are considered important components in the professional profile of project managers and contribute significantly to the successful implementation of projects.